-How much stress do you feel on a regular basis?
-According to some statistics, 77% of us feel the physical effects of stress on a regular basis in the form of headaches, insomnia, anxiety, muscle aches and pains, crankiness and that annoying, fuzzy-headed feeling that makes it hard to think straight, much less make important life decisions.
+If you're like the rest of us in this country, stress is a regular part of your day.
+Some statistics that up to 77% of us feel the physical effects of stress on a regular basis in the form of headaches, insomnia, anxiety, weight gain, muscle aches and pains, crankiness and difficulty focusing.

 Blow Some Stink off With Exercise

 When we're stressed, what's the first thing we do?
 Have a drink?
 Pick a fight with your spouse?
 Flip off at the driver in front of you, who just happens to be The Worst Driver in the World?
 Sometimes, letting out your stress in those ways can give you some temporary relief, but there are consequences, not the least of which is an angry spouse or a teed off driver.

 When you get to that point, it's hard to think straight, but the best thing you can do is probably the last thing on your mind: Stop, take a deep breath and think about what you really need in that moment.